 Students in the Health Information Management Program must demonstrate the following minimum abilities:

 To receive accommodations under ADA and section 504 of the rehabilitation act you must be a “qualified individual with a disability”.
 A qualified individual with a disability is someone with a physical or mental condition that substantially limits one or more life activities, who, with or without accommodations can meet the essential requirements for participation in the program.
-Qualified individuals must produce documentation of their disability and self-identify their need for accommodations to Disability Services.
+Qualified individuals must produce documentation of their disability and self-identify their need for accommodations to Accessibility Services.